lisapro/IPBM/README.md

   * Browse the **Where is the source code** to the **path:\to\BROM2\src**
   * Browse the **Where to build the binaries** - e.g. **path:\to\BROM2\build**
   * Click the **Configure** button.
 Select a build system generator, if you use Intel Visual Fortran with Visual Studio integration and want to use NetCDF libraries that come with BROM2 please select a 32-bit generator.
   * Now all configuration variables for the build system are listed and you can change them according to your preferences.
 You need set FABM_BASE variable to the directory where you have downloaded [FABM].
 Then click the **Configure** button again.
+Specify FABM_ERSEM_BASE as well.
+Then click the **Configure** button again.
 Select **Advanced** option and specify -DFABM_NIVA_BASE to `path/to/brom_niva_module` also.
   * Click the **Configure** button until no new (red-coloured) configuration variables appear, then press **Generate** button.

 4. Compile the code